notum-cz/strapi-plugin-content-versioning/README.md

 1. Versioning can be **enabled in settings of Content Type**. _Same as localziation plugin._
 2. You need to have **enabled draft/publish** system on your content type.
 3. You need to create/modify file `config/plugins.js` with
+4. Add the line `"postinstall": "patch-package",` to the scripts section of the `package.json`

 ```
 module.exports = ({ env }) => ({